 - You must be a lay person.
-You cannot be a member of a religious order or receiving compensation for services as an ordained minister. - You must be expected to work 1,000 Hours of Service or more during the 12-month period from your date of hire; provided, however, if on January 1, 2018 you are already a plan participant completing 720 Hours of Service during the Plan Year, you are expected to continue to complete 720 Hours of Service during the Plan Year. - You must not be a member of a collective bargaining unit (unless the collective bargaining agreement specifically provides for participation in this Plan). - You must not be a person employed as a substitute teacher not under contract with a participating parish or agency.
-Such substitute teachers are not considered to be employees for plan purposes. - You must not be a person employed as a seasonal cemetery worker.
-Such seasonal cemetery workers are not considered to be employees for plan purposes. - You must not be a nonresident alien with no U.S. source income. - You must not be classified as an independent contractor.
+You cannot be a member of a religious order or receiving compensation for services as an ordained minister. - You must be expected to work 1,000 Hours of Service or more during the 12-month period from your date of hire. - You must not be a member of a collective bargaining unit (unless the collective bargaining agreement specifically provides for participation in this Plan). - You must not be a person employed as a substitute teacher not under contract with a participating parish or agency.
+Such substitute teachers are not considered to be employees for plan purposes. - You must not be a nonresident alien with no U.S. source income. - You must not be classified as an independent contractor.